-While Zentangle has some basic set up steps, there is really no one perfect way to create art with this form.
+While Zentangle has some basic setup steps, there is really no single perfect way to create art with this form.
 The freedom to create an interesting piece and to be fully creative is inspiring to many students and may help those who struggle with drawing or creating truly representative or figural pieces.

 Improved Concentration and Focus